Position: Current Benchmarking Hinders Real Progress in Deep Learning for Time Series Forecasting: Preliminaries

-where $\boldsymbol{x}_{<t}^i$ denotes all past observations of the $i$-th series preceding timestep $t$.
+where $\boldsymbol{x}_{<t}^i$ denotes past observations $(\boldsymbol{x}_{t}^i, \boldsymbol{x}_{t-1}^i,\dots)$.
 We focus on the problem of obtaining \textit{point forecasts} $\widehat{\vx}_{t: t+H}$ of, e.g., the expected value such as $\widehat{\vx}_{t: t+H}^i \approx \mathbb{E}_p\left[\boldsymbol{x}_{t: t+H}^i\right]$ by using a parametric model $\mathcal{F}(\,\cdot\, ; \boldsymbol{\theta})$.
 Predictions are obtained by fitting parameters $\boldsymbol{\theta}$ of the chosen model family.
 As we will discuss in \autoref{sec:design1}, we say that a model is \emph{global} if its parameters are shared across all the time series.
 In such a case, the model is trained on the entire set of time series.
 Conversely, a model is \emph{local} if its parameters are specific to a single time series.
-If relying on local models, forecasting a collection of time series results in fitting a separate model for each sequence in the set.
+Using local models requires fitting a separate model for each series in the collection.
 Choosing between a local and global approach~(or a hybrid thereof) depends on the task at hand, data availability, and model complexity.
-As mentioned in \autoref{sec:intro}, due to advantages in sample efficiency, global models are a particularly appealing choice when relying on deep learning architectures~\citep{hewamalage2021recurrent, benidis2022deep}.
-Additionally, global models can be employed inductively, e.g., in a cold start scenario, whereas local models are transductive.
-We will expand this discussion in \autoref{sec:design1}.
+Global models, due to advantages in sample efficiency, are a particularly appealing choice when relying on deep learning architectures~\citep{hewamalage2021recurrent, benidis2022deep}.
+Additionally, global models can be employed \emph{inductively}, i.e., they can be used to forecast unseen time series, whereas local models are \emph{transductive}.
+We will expand this discussion in~\autoref{sec:design1}.
+We provide an extended discussion of the current state of the field in~\autoref{a:extended_context}.